AppDaemon/appdaemon/docs/APPGUIDE.rst

 has been running connected to Home Assistant for a while and the connection is unexpectedly lost, the following will occur:

--  When HASS first goes down or becomes disconnected, an event called ``plugin_disconnected`` will fire
+-  When the plugin first goes down or becomes disconnected, an event called ``plugin_disconnected`` will fire
--  While disconnected from HASS, Apps will continue to run
+-  While disconnected from the plugin, Apps will continue to run
 -  Schedules will continue to be honored
 -  Any operation reading locally cached state will succeed
--  Any operation requiring a call to HASS will log a warning and return without attempting to contact hass
+-  Any operation requiring a call to the plugin will log a warning and return without attempting to contact hass

-When a connection to HASS is reestablished, all Apps will be restarted and their ``initialize()`` routines will be called.
+When a connection to the plugin is reestablished, all Apps will be restarted and their ``initialize()`` routines will be called.

 RESTFul API Support